-George Santayana had an irrational faith in reason ...
-I have irrational faith in television.
+George Santayana had irrational faith in reason - I have irrational faith in TV.

 Thursday, November 8, 2012

 "As a genre-bending blend of police procedural and science fiction, The Silk Code delivers on its promises." -- The New York Times Book Review

 Most people think of California, or the midwest, when they think of farm country.
 I'll take Pennsylvania, and the deep greens on its red earth, any time.
 Small patches of tomatoes and corn, clothes snapping brightly on a line, and a farmhouse always attached to some corner.
 The scale is human...

 Jenna was in England for a conference, my weekend calendar was clear, so I took Mo up on a visit to Lancaster.
 Over the GW Bridge, coughing down the Turnpike, over another bridge, down yet another highway stained and pitted then off on a side road where I can roll down my windows and breathe.

 Mo and his wife and two girls were good people.
 He was a rarity for a forensic scientist.
 Maybe it was the pace of criminal science in this part of the country -- lots of the people around here were Amish, and Amish are non-violent -- or maybe it was his steady diet of those deep greens that quieted his soul.
 But Mo had none of the grit, none of the cynicism, that comes to most of us who traverse the territory of the dead and the maimed.
 No, Mo had an innocence, a delight, in the lights of science and people and their possibilities.